Iwahori-Hecke algebras acting on tensor space by $q$-deformed letter permutations and $q$-partition algebras: The action of on by -deformed letter permutations

 where $s(r,k)$ is the Stirling number of the second kind. ${\square}$\end{Theorem}

 \begin{Remarks} \begin{enumerate} \item[1.)]
 Note that the action of $\HRn$ on $\rV$ in \ref{Hecke on tensor space} is indeed a $q$-deformation of the permutation operation of the symmetric group $\fS_n$ on tensors in $\cE^r$ by letter permuations.
 In fact, the latter is recovered by taking $q$ to $1$ in \ref{Hecke on tensor space}.
-As mentioned in the introduction, there is a different q-deformation of the action of the symmetric group $\fS_r$ on $\rV$ by place permutations due to Jimbo [\cite{jimbo}]. \item[2.)]
+As mentioned in the introduction, there is a different $q$-deformation of the action of the symmetric group $\fS_r$ on $\rV$ by place permutations due to Jimbo [\cite{jimbo}]. \item[2.)]
 One can prove theorem \ref{Hecke on tensor space} directly, by checking, that the action of $T_i$ on $\cE^r$ as described there satisfies the relations i), ii) and iii) of the definition \ref{Iwahori-Heckealg}. \item[3.)]
 Note that the action of the symmetric group on tensor space utilizes the fact, that the group algebra $R\fS_n$ has a Hopf structure with coproduct yielding a diagonal embedding of the group into the direct product of $r$ copies of $\fS_n$.
-This is not the case for our construction of the action of $\cH$ on tensor space here, in fact obviously the Iwahori-Hecke algebra does not act diagonally on tensor space in \ref{Hecke on tensor space}. ${\square}$ \end{enumerate} \end{Remarks}
+There is no Hopf algebra structure on $\cH$ yielding the action of $\cH$ on tensor space here. ${\square}$ \end{enumerate} \end{Remarks}